-Pesticide contamination and poor-quality sourcing can be an issue with any CBD product.
+Pesticide contamination and poor-quality sourcing can be an issue with any product.
 Following the adoption of the 2018 Farm Bill, hemp is enjoying a renaissance.
-Farmers are growing high-CBD strain of so-called craft hemp, often on a small scale, to better reap the compound's therapeutic potential.
+Farmers are growing high-CBD strains of so-called craft hemp, often on a small scale, to better reap the compound's therapeutic potential.

-Ideally, all CBD oil products are tested by a third-party lab to ensure quality and purity.
-Quality products should have a thorough product label though dosing is, unfortunately, still up to the consumer since government regulations have stunted research that might determine suggested doses.
-Remember to shop specifically for CBD oil, not hemp seed oil.
-Don't let the popular term “hemp oil” fool you.
+Ideally, all hemp oil products are tested by a third-party lab to ensure quality and purity.
+Quality products should have thorough product labels though dosing is, unfortunately, still up to the consumer since government regulations have stunted research that might determine suggested doses.